rubyworks/indexer/README.md

 Indexer will utilize both sources and create the `.index` file.

 Over time project metadata tends to evolve and change.
-To keep the canoncial `.index` file up to date simply call the `index` command without any options.
+To keep the canonical `.index` file up to date simply call the `index` command without any options.

     $ index